 Also known as groupware, collaborative software is a type of computer program that facilitates the sharing of data between multiple computers.
 The main goal it strives to meet is allowing users to collectively work on the same documents and team projects.
 This can usually be done across both local and remote computer networks.
-Some of the capabilities that collaborative software grants are sharing of email communications, instant messaging, calender data, and conferencing.
+Some of the capabilities that collaborative software grants are sharing of email communications, instant messaging, calendar data, and conferencing.

 Collaborative software offers many benefits.
 Among them are the ability to integrate various planning, scheduling, and tracking capabilities into a single package.
 With the luxury to collaborate through intranets or the Internet, groups can enjoy the seamless, coordinated execution of essential tasks needed to accomplish team-orientated goals.